11 Tips for Moms who have husbands who travel… from moms whose husbands travel…a lot!

 No matter your age, the number of kids you have, and the amount that your husband travels.
 Make sure to surround yourself with other moms who can relate and encourage.
 Having a traveling partner can leave you overwhelmed or with feelings of loneliness.

 Moms with traveling husbands say find a group in your neighborhood, your church, your local library, or ballet studio.
 Or, maybe all of them!

 If you struggle making new friends, show up with a box of coffee or donuts, and you will have friends for life!
 Simple play dates can be a lonely mom’s life saver.

-Then, when your husband is traveling, you still have adult time with other women who share some of the same struggles and victories that you do.
+This way, when your husband is traveling, you still have adult time with other women who share some of the same struggles and victories that you do.
 Plus, you can all rock your Swagger Wagons together.